openfaas/openfaas.github.io/_posts/2023-10-26-aws-lambda-linode-migrate.md

 We are using the `python3-http` template to scaffold the function.
 This template creates a minimal function image based on alpine linux.
 If your functions depends on modules or packages that require a native build toolchain such as Pandas, Kafka, SQL etc. we recommend using the python3-http-debian template instead.

 Once the `video-preview` function is created from the template you can copy over the code from the Lambda function.
 We will start refactoring it step by step.
+Make sure the also copy the `preview.py` file from the Lambda function.

 **Initialize the S3 client**